ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-automatically-deskew-an-image.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to automatically deskew an image
+title: How to automatically deskew an image
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to automatically deskew an image
-description: Dynamic Web TWAIN SDK Documentation FAQs How to automatically deskew an image
+description: How to automatically deskew an image
 ---

-# Develop
+# Development

 ## How to automatically deskew an image